psrc/urbansim/psrc_parcel/data_preparation/README.txt

 2. Copy the resulting 'buildings' table to your cache directory (replace the existing one).
    IMPORTANT: delete the attribute/file 'building_sqft.li4' (if it exists)!
 This is a computed attribute and must be recomputed.

+3. Copy the attribute parcels/unit_price from the simulation directory into the parcels subdirectory of your cache.

 Note: The procedure in Step 1. includes creating a proposal set which can be very time consuming.
       If you pass the point where the proposal set is created and need to re-run the step, do the following:
       - copy the directory 'development_project_proposals' from the simulation directory to your baseyear cache
       - modify config_buildings_residential.py as follows:
           * add 'development_project_proposal': {} to the 'datasets_to_preload' entry
+          * comment out entry 'real_estate_price_model' in "models".
+Copy the attribute parcels/unit_price from the simulation directory into the parcels subdirectory of your cache.
           * if you need to also re-run the Development Project Proposal Regression Model, uncomment the line self['models_configuration']['expected_sale_price_model']['controller']["prepare_for_run"]['arguments']["create_proposal_set"] = False